-We might as well start with arguably the most popular National Park in Colorado.
-Rocky Mountain boasts about 4.5 million visitors annually, making it the sixth-most visited park in America.
+Rocky Mountain is arguably the most popular National Park in Colorado.
+It boasts about 4.5 million visitors annually, making it the sixth-most visited park in America.
 Located northwest of Boulder and Denver, the park is sandwiched between Estes Park and Grand Lake, Colorado and is approximately 415 square miles of mountain wilderness.

-Speaking of camping, the park itself has five campgrounds, mostly for tent-only access.
+The park has five campgrounds, mostly for tent-only access.
 There are additional private campgrounds and lodging outside the park's boundaries in Estes Park and Grand Lake.
 Expect more options in Estes Park, but also higher prices.

 For the rock climbers out there, consider the Keyhole Route to the top of Longs Peak, which towers above the rest of the park at 14,259 feet in elevation.
-This is a serious challenge for climbers and requires specialized safety gear to conquer the steep sheer rock faces it takes to get there.
+This is a serious challenge for climbers and requires specialized safety gear to conquer the steep sheer rock faces on the route.

-Speaking of wildlife there is no shortage in Rocky Mountain.
+There is no shortage of wildlife in Rocky Mountain.
 Look for elk, bighorn sheep, black bears, mule deer, moose, mountain lions, and more.
-You may even see a wolverine or a Canada lynx if you are extremely lucky.
+You may even see a wolverine or a Canada lynx if you are sharp-eyed (and extremely lucky.)

 Black Canyon of the Gunnison National Park

-Something of a hidden gem as far as Colorado's National Parks is concerned.
-Black Canyon was first a National Monument before being upgraded to a National Park in 1999.
-Many people miss this one simply because it is out of the way.
-Many just keep driving to Utah and their National Parks.
-The good news is that this park is not as busy as Colorado's other parks.
+Something of a hidden gem as far as Colorado's National Parks is concerned, Black Canyon was first a National Monument before being upgraded to a National Park in 1999.
 Black Canyon is located southeast of Grand Junction near Montrose, Colorado.
 Black Canyon is just as the name suggests, a deep, steep canyon of dark rocks dating back millions of years with the Gunnison River cutting through the middle of it.
 It is extremely narrow in portions, cutting down the amount of sunlight that gets through, thus the name "Black Canyon."

 As for activities, there is no shortage.
 Go trout fishing in the Gunnison River or take a scenic hike to check out the views.
 There is something for everyone when it comes to hiking.
 The south rim has several simple to moderate hikes that should take no more than an afternoon.
 The north rim has a few more difficult ones like the North Vista Trail which includes a strenuous seven-mile round trip hike to Green Mountain.
 Those who make it will be treated to some of the most spectacular views in the park.

 There is also the option to venture down into the depths of the canyon to take in the towering sheer cliffs from below.
 However, it should be noted that the NPS requires wilderness use permits for such an adventure.
 Mainly because the narrowness of the canyon makes a rescue operation difficult for people who take on more than they can handle.
 Permits are required for anyone who wants to kayak the waters of the river or who wants to try rock climbing on the sheer walls.
-Park Rangers also recommend knowing how to use a map and compass if you are venturing to the bottom of the canyon.
+Rangers recommend having map and compass reading knowledge before venturing to the bottom of the canyon.
 The steep walls distort GPS signals and can render the devices useless at the bottom.

-As for places to stay, Gunnison includes three campgrounds, one of which is at the bottom of the canyon.
+Gunnison includes three campgrounds, one of which is at the bottom of the canyon.
 The other two are located on the north and south rims.
 Space is limited and reservations are recommended.
-There are no showers available at any of the campgrounds, but the South Rim one does have 23 electrical sites.
+There are no showers available at any of the campgrounds, but the South Rim campground does is equipped with 23 electrical sites.
 Additional camping is also available in Montrose for those looking to spend a few days exploring the park.

 Great Sand Dunes National Park and Preserve

-Like Black Canyon, it too started off life as a National Monument back in the 1930s before receiving a National Park designation later in 2004.
+Like Black Canyon, it too started off as a National Monument back in the 1930s before receiving its own National Park designation in 2004.
 The dunes are part of the greater San Luis Valley and contains about 30 square miles of sand sediments that were deposited into the valley from the mountains over thousands of years.